MeanProject/Workify/README.md

 - Sign In and Sign Up
 - Create, edit, view and delete project
 - Manage members of project
 - Email notifier
-- View tasks/details of project
+- View work/details of project
-- Manage tasks for specific project
+- Manage work for specific project
-- Tasks summary page to view tasks of all projects together
+- Work summary page to view tasks of all projects together

 ---